Minimalistic/Tournament-results/README.md

 VirtualBox [https://www.virtualbox.org/][https://www.virtualbox.org/] installed.

-## II.
-Running The Program
+## Running The Program

 Once installation of the various required programs are completed per your operating system, go to the command line and navigate to the root directory of the program folder and type:

-'''
-cd /vagrant
-'''
+`cd /vagrant`

 Press enter and then type:

-'''
-vagrant up
-'''
-'''
-vagrant ssh
-'''
+`vagrant up`

+`vagrant ssh`

 Once the processes are complete, navigate to the tournament directory:

-'''
-cd /vagrant/tournament
-'''
+`cd /vagrant/tournament`

 Then type the following to create the database tables necessary for the program to run.

-'''
-psql tournament.py
-'''
-'''
-\i tournament.sql
-'''
+`psql tournament.py`

+`\i tournament.sql`

 Finally, execute the following to run the test Python file:

-'''
-python tournament_test.py
-'''
+`python tournament_test.py`